What is Thyroid?

 Causes of Thyroid

 The thyroid gland doesn’t generate enough hormones.
 This disturbs the balance of chemical response in your body.
-There are two types of thyroid:
+There are two types of the thyroid:

 Causes of Hypothyroidism are: